 Lower body lift: Yes, Medicare Item No. 30177, 30171

 Arm lift: Yes, Medicare Item No. 30171 x2

-This amazing patient lost over 80kgs and has staged her body lift, breast lift, breast augmentation, arm lift and thigh lift over 2 years.
+Patient 1: This amazing woman lost over 80kgs and has staged her body lift, breast lift, breast augmentation, arm lift and thigh lift over 2 years.
 This staged approach allows for easier recovery after surgery and also minimises scars (for example, by performing the lift and implants 6 months apart).